About Kath

 Is what I share kept confidential? +

 Yes.
-Everything you share — in the intake assessment, in sessions, and in any communication with Kath — is kept strictly confidential.
+Everything you share — in the intake assessment, in sessions, and in any communication with me — is kept strictly confidential.
 Your responses are used only to prepare for and support your coaching work together.
-Kath does not share client information with third parties.
+I don't share client information with third parties.
 The one exception, as with all coaching relationships, is if there is a risk of serious harm to yourself or others.

-Occasionally, recording or note-taking during a session can be helpful to the coaching process or may be required as part of Kath's certification.
-Kath will always request your explicit consent before doing either — it will never happen without your knowledge and agreement.
+Occasionally, recording or note-taking during a session can be helpful to the coaching process or may be required as part of my certification.
+I will always request your explicit consent before doing either — it will never happen without your knowledge and agreement.

 What if I'm nervous about the first call? +